 - Incorporating life cycle and total value cost principles in making strategic decisions, and

-- Encouraging utilization and development of businesses owned by women and socially-disadvantaged ethnic groups.
+- Encouraging utilization and development of businesses owned by socially-disadvantaged groups.

 - Procurement Services has created a sustainability committee to brainstorm and enact new policies and procedures to enhance Iowa State University’s sustainability footprint.
 The committee attempts to collaborate between commodity areas to find ways to reduce waste and cost as well as utilizing other university areas to impact ISU’s sustainability bottom line.